usharesoft/appcenter-docs/uforge-appcenter/admin/en/source/pages/install/install-ISO.rst

 	10. Once the system reboots, accepts the EULA license agreement.

 For a multi-node installation, repeat these steps for every physical or VM instance you wish to install.
-The installation phase is complete, you are now ready to configure the UForge platform, see “Configuring UForge”.
+The installation phase is complete, you are now ready to configure the UForge platform, see :ref:`configure-uforge`.